xzhan96-stf/impact_retriever/README.md

 The Data folder include the simulated head impact kinematics used for this study.

-X: the model input, which are the kinematics under different reference frame (angular, angular spherical, global, global spherical)
+X: the model input, which are the kinematics under different reference frame (angular, angular spherical, global, global spherical).
+Due to the limited storage space, this part of data will be shared upon request to Prof. David Camarillo.

 Y: the model output, which are the impact information (impact speed, pitch angle, yaw angle, impact orientation parameter X, Y, Z) and impact force.